-Putting it Together
+Putting it together

 We will now look at how to combine traces and a layout to create a plot.

-We'll also discuss how to integrate with various frontends.
+We'll also discuss how to integrate with various front-ends.

 Plot

-Recall that the definition of the Plot object is
+The full definition of the Plot object is

 mutable struct Plot{TT<:AbstractVector{<:AbstractTrace},TL<:AbstractLayout,TF<:AbstractVector{<:PlotlyFrame}}